open-mmlab/mmdetection/docs/getting_started.md

 python tools/get_flops.py ${CONFIG_FILE} [--shape ${INPUT_SHAPE}]
 ```

-You will get the result like this.
+You will get the results like this.

 ```
 ==============================